shell-script/v2ray-docker/README.md

 # v2ray-arukas-all-in-one

-A v2ray docker image work with nginx which supposes php for Arukas.
+A v2ray docker image work with nginx for Arukas.

 - v2ray work with websocket
 - v2ray request proxy_pass by nginx